 Posting content regularly and responding to your followers takes a lot of time.
 And while it is important for a business to secure all the social media handles for their business across all platforms, it may not be possible for a business to fully support every social media channel.

 For a small business social media account with limited resources, staying present on the web is an even bigger challenge.
 Rather than trying to be on several platforms at once, start slow: take on one platform at a time, and don’t feel bad if you aren’t able to keep up with accounts on more than one or two platforms.
 We recommend prioritizing social media channels where your customers are most active first and build it up strong with solid content and posting strategy.
 Then you can shift your focus to build other platforms.

 11. Not Responding To Comments

 Remember, communication with your audience is important.
 Responding to comments is not only a great way to foster a relationship with customers, but it also encourages other followers to comment and interact with your posts since they know you’ll respond.
 So yes, it may be a lot of work…but you should make it a goal to respond to every single comment on your platforms!

 12. Not Showing the Human Interaction Behind Your Company

-Showing your products or services is great, but don’t forget to show the faces behind your business: post about your employees, the lives you’ve impacted and your experiences.
+Showing your products or services is great, but don’t forget to show the faces behind your business: a post about your employees, the lives you’ve impacted, and your experiences.
 Doing this will help people relate to you.
 And again, that is what social media is all about — building those relationships so you don’t just look like another brand offering a product.
-In this way, social media is fantastic at giving you the ability to set yourself a part from your competition and build that relationship, which can lead to trust and loyalty in the long-run.
+In this way, social media is fantastic at giving you the ability to set yourself apart from your competition and build that relationship, which can lead to trust and loyalty in the long-run.

 13. Not Selling Enough or Selling Too Much